 Scuba diving with whale sharks is high on most divers’ bucket lists.
-Neither whale nor shark, whale sharks hold the title of largest fish in the ocean, and they often reach a whopping 40 ft in length.
+Neither whale nor shark, whale sharks hold the title of largest fish in the ocean.
+They often reach a whopping 40 ft in length.
 Yet despite their huge size, they’re incredibly docile in nature.

-They feed mainly on plankton, krill and small fish that they filter out of the ocean through their gills and swallow directly (they don’t have any teeth to chew with!).
+Whale sharks feed mainly on plankton, krill and small fish that they filter out of the ocean through their gills and swallow directly.
+They don’t have any teeth to chew with!

 They lack spikes and stingers which, combined with their incredibly gentle demeanour, has earned them the nickname of ‘gentle giant’ around the globe.
 Unsurprisingly, many ocean lovers are desperate to get a glimpse of these majestic creatures in the water.

-It’s worth doing your research to help boost your chances of seeing one of these incredible creatures up close and personal, which is why we’ve brought you a month-by-month guide for where to swim with whale sharks – enjoy!
+It’s worth doing your research to help boost your chances of seeing one of these incredible creatures up close.
+This is why we’ve brought you a month-by-month guide for where to swim with whale sharks – enjoy!

 January – Tofo, Mozambique

-You can spot whale sharks in Mozambique throughout the year but October–March tends to be the best time, so Tofo is an ideal place to scuba dive with whale sharks in January.
+You can spot whale sharks in Mozambique throughout the year, but October–March tends to be the best time.
+Tofo is an ideal place to scuba dive with whale sharks in January.

 During these months, the plankton blooms occur, attracting whale sharks to feed.
 But it’s not just whale sharks that stop by for a snack – manta rays are common sightings here too!

-You can find whale sharks all along the coast, but Tofo Beach, known as the ‘whale shark capital of Africa’, is one of your best bets for a sighting.
+You can find whale sharks all along the coast, but Tofo Beach is known as the ‘whale shark capital of Africa’.
+This is one of your best bets for a sighting.

-There are plenty of tour operators running snorkel and dive whale shark excursions, and make sure you keep your eyes open for dugongs too – these wondrous creatures can also be found in the area year-round.
+There are plenty of tour operators running snorkel and dive whale shark excursions.
+Make sure you keep your eyes open for dugongs too – these wondrous creatures can also be found in the area year-round.

 February – Donsol, Philippines